“The mountain is out.”

 - Once you book a tour, you’ll get a text/email with instructions.

 - Download the app (while in good wifi/signal) and use your unique password to access your tours.
-If there are multiple versions or entrances for your tour, be sure to download all audio guides.
+If multiple versions or entry points are available for your tour, be sure to download all the audio guides.

 - Audio Setup: Connect your phone to the car stereo via Bluetooth, USB, or Aux, and bring headphones on walking tours.
-CarPlay and Android Auto are not yet supported.
-We are working with Apple for a resolution.
+CarPlay and Android Auto are currently not supported; we’re working toward a solution with Apple

 - To begin touring, go to the starting point and launch the app.